Cety-21093/my-portfolio/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is strictly personal and is not open for public use, modification, or redistribution.
+It is copyrighted and can only be used by Charles E.T.
+Yeanzah.

+Unauthorized use, distribution, or reproduction of any part of this portfolio is prohibited.

 ## Contact